DWRP/bth__backend_rocketseat/README.md

     But, i am use yarn to make this.

  - First : Go to backend in terminal (cd backend)
- - Second: Run yarn add/install.
+ - Second: Run yarn install.
-   Run yarn dev or yarn start to execulte
+   Run yarn dev or yarn start to execute
  - Third: Open new Terminal and go to others folders
  - Fourth: Run others projects (frontend/mobile)